-Within five (5) Business Days, days of the notification of Proposal Ranking in accordance with Section 54, the Tender Committee shall invite the ranked Tenderers to provide the Performance Guarantee and to sign the Support Agreement within [ten (10) Business Days] from submission of the Performance Guarantee.
+the status of large eligible producer shall be deemed to have been granted on the date of publication in the Official Gazette of the Government Decision on granting the status of large eligible producer.
+Within 10 working days of the entry into force of the Government Decision on offering the status of large eligible producer, the central electricity supplier shall sign the contract for the purchase of electricity produced from renewable energy sources with each of the large eligible producers, which shall enter into force upon completion of the construction and commissioning of the plant/plants for the production of electricity from RES;

+2) if within 30 days from the date of signing the contract for the purchase of electricity produced from renewable energy sources signed with the central electricity supplier and the deadline specified in item 108of GD 690/2018 as the case may be, the investor does not deposit the contract performance guarantee, the contract shall be deemed null and void and the status shall be deemed withdrawn from the time of offering, without the need for approval of a Government decision to this effect.

-Unsuccessful progress with originally selected Tenderers
+)Unsuccessful progress with originally selected Investors

-Where the Tender Committee determines that the originally selected Tenderers have not concluded the Support Agreement(s) by the indicated deadline, and/or where applicable a selected Tenderer(s) fails to complete the condition(s) subsequent in accordance with the Support Agreement and Part 4, then the Tender Committee, at its own discretion, may invite the next ranked Qualified Tenderer(s) to conclude the Support Agreement, and if failing to reach an agreement even with the next ranked Qualified Tenderer(s), will then invite the next-next ranked Qualified Tenderer(s) and so on.
+Where the Tender Committee determines that the originally selected Investors have not concluded the Support Agreement(s) by the indicated deadline, and/or where applicable a selected Investor(s) fails to complete the condition(s) subsequent in accordance with the Support Agreement and Part 4, then the Tender Committee, at its own discretion, may invite the next ranked Qualified Investor(s) to conclude the Support Agreement, and if failing to reach an agreement even with the next ranked Qualified Investor(s), will then invite the next-next ranked Qualified Investor(s) and so on.
 This sequence is subject to the Marginal Bid and Tie-Breaker Rules specified in Section 49.8.
-For the avoidance of doubt, the concerned next or next-next ranked Qualified Tenderer(s) will not be allowed to conclude the Support Agreement unless it has agreed to extend the Bid Validity Period and the Bid Security Validity Period as required by the Tender Committee in accordance with Section 21.
+For the avoidance of doubt, the concerned next or next-next ranked Qualified Investor(s) will not be allowed to conclude the Support Agreement unless it has agreed to extend the Bid Validity Period and the Bid Security Validity Period as required by the Tender Committee in accordance with Section 21.

 Performance Guarantee

-The Performance Guarantee shall be provided by the successful Tenderer within thirty (30) Business Days, from notification of eligibility status decision by the Tender Committee and shall be of a value and validity as specified in the Support Agreement.
+The Performance Guarantee shall be provided by the successful Investor within thirty (30) Days, from the date of signing the contract for the purchase of electricity produced from renewable energy sources signed with the central electricity supplier andd shall be of a value and validity as specified in the Support Agreement.

-If any of the successful Tenderer(s) to fails to provide the Performance Guarantee and sign the Support Agreement within 30 days of the notice from the Tender Committee, the Tenderer shall forfeit its Bid Security and the Tender Committee shall invite the other qualified Tenderers ranked immediately after it to provide the Performance Guarantee and to sign the Support Agreement.
+If any of the successful Investor(s) to fails to provide the Performance Guarantee and sign the Support Agreement within 30 days of the notice from the Tender Committee, the Investor shall forfeit its Bid Security and the Tender Committee shall invite the other qualified Investors ranked immediately after it to provide the Performance Guarantee and to sign the Support Agreement.

 Right of Appeal

-Any Tenderer is entitled to challenge a Tender Committee’s decision within [forty-five (45) Business Days] Business Days before the administrative court of Moldova, in accordance with the law.
+Any Investor is entitled to challenge a Tender Committee’s decision within [30 Days before the administrative court of Moldova, in accordance with the law.
 The Administrative Court of Moldova may provide for injunction relief.

 PART 4 OBLIGATIONS AND DOCUMENTARY EVIDENCE AFTER SELECTION STAGE